 He attended V.M.I.
 (Class of 1863, honorary graduate 1869).
 He was a Drillmaster in Richmond, 1861.
 Commissioned Captain in the 7th Virginia Infantry.
 Promoted to Major on General Kemper's staff.
 Cited in A.P.
 Hill's report of Williamsburg, and in Kemper's report of Frayser's Farm.

-He was wounded and captured in action on 17 September 1862, and his leg was amputated.
+He was wounded, "his foot torn off by a shell", and captured in action at Sharpsburg on 17 September 1862, and his leg was amputated.

 He was paroled, exhanged, and on light duty in Virginia Reservve Forces to 1864.

 He was a lumber merchant near Lynchburg, VA.
 He died in June 1883 in Texas.

 06/00/1883; in TX; burial in Norwood Cemetery, Hearne, TX

 1 Riggs, David F., 7th Virginia Infantry, Lynchburg (Va): H. E. Howard, Inc., 1982 [AotW citation 9717]